gfargo/potion-wars/readme.md

 # Potion Wars 🧪🏰

 Welcome to **Potion Wars**!
-A text-based strategy game built with React and Ink, bringing a magical potion-peddling experience right to your command line. 💻🎮
+A text-based strategy game built with React and Ink, bringing a magical potion-peddling experience right to your command line.

 ## Overview 🌟

-Potion Wars is an RPG text adventure game that puts you in the shoes of a medieval potion peddler in a fantastical kingdom.
-Brew low, sell high, and become the ultimate potion entrepreneur while avoiding the dangers of the realm! 🧪💰
+Potion Wars is an RPG text adventure game that puts you in the shoes of a medieval door-to-door potion peddler in a fantastical kingdom.
+Brew low, sell high, and become the ultimate potion pusher while dodging the dangers of the realm! ⚔️💰

 ## Features ✨